therealOri/byte/README.md

 Steganography Image/Data Injector.
 For artists or people to inject their own Datamark "Watermark" into their images/art or files!
 __ __

-Update | 11/16/2022:
+Update | 1/30/2023:

 Warning: The bigger the video, the more frames it'll need to extract..which means longer wait times.
 It may take a while for bigger video files..
 Gifs are also still unsupported as of now, still looking into how to get that to work.

-> - New feature allows you to have your data encrypted using AES (mode GCM) before storing it in the images and video frames.
-> - New Menu and bug fixes.
-Made possible with [Beaupy](https://github.com/petereon/beaupy)!
-> - New gcm.so file/library for said new encryption functions/feature.
+> - Updated encryption to use [GCMlib](https://pypi.org/project/GCMlib/) instead of its own library file.

 If you encounter any bugs or weirdness, please let me know!
 __ __